ofs69/syncopathy/README.md

 # syncopathy

-An offline bluetooth script player for the handy.
+An offline bluetooth script player for the handy made with flutter.

 ## Dev stuff
 ```